How Can I Get My Kids to Do Cleaning Chores?

 Set a goal of a trip or getaway

 If your child really wants to go to Disney World, then offering the trip as a “reward” for doing so many months’ worth of chores is a great motivation.
 Of course, these trips can be much smaller, depending on your budget and your child’s interests.
 Day trips to a family fun park, an amusement park, an arcade, a bowling alley, batting cages or mini-golf course, or even an outing to a movie theater are things that can be offered in exchange for completing a set number of chores.

 Prove responsibility and get a coveted pet

-No matter which method you choose (although can choose to do them all at one point or another), you will need to keep track of the chores that your child has to complete, as well as the ones that have been completed.
+No matter which method you choose (although can choose to do them all at one point or another), you will need to keep track of the chores that your kid has to complete, as well as the ones that have been completed.
 Several ways to do this include setting up a dry erase board, a large piece of poster board, a cork board, a chalkboard or a large, colorful printed list on a clipboard.
 Every time your child completes a chore, place a checkbox or a colorful sticker next to or underneath it on the board.
 Once that board or sheet of paper is filled in, then the work for that week or month is done.

 A few words of warning, however – although you may be tempted, don’t resort to yelling and nagging.
-These will just make it less likely that your child will complete his or her chores.
-The entire point of cleaning-based chores, or any household chores for that matter, is to teach your child to have a sense of responsibility and a good work ethic.
+These will just make it less likely that your child will complete his or her tasks.
+The entire point of cleaning-based tasks, or any household chores for that matter, is to teach your kid to have a sense of responsibility and a good work ethic.
 This is will pay off in the future.
 That is less likely to happen when you yell, because they will begin to resist – and then resent – having to do their chores.
 In short, take the advice of this house cleaning service Arlington Heights and try these motivational techniques!